 The narrator remembers Aunt Lydia saying it would be toughest for them, but she knows that's because future Handmaids won't remember a time when it wasn't like this.

 In another flashback, the narrator remembers how they were shown movies at the Center.
 Aunt Lydia picked pornographic torture films to show how much better things had become (Moira said they were faked) and "Unwoman documentar[ies]" (20.14).

-Even older she still didn't want to depend on men, whom she thinks are mostly worthless.
-At dinner with Luke and the narrator, she says even the narrator's father was worthless.
+Even when she was older, she still didn't want to depend on men, whom she thought were mostly worthless.
+At dinner with Luke and the narrator, she said even the narrator's father was worthless.
 She and Luke would tease each other by making chauvinistic statements.